Azure-Samples/aisearch-openai-rag-audio/README.md

 # VoiceRAG: An Application Pattern for RAG + Voice Using Azure AI Search and the GPT-4o Realtime API for Audio

 This repo contains an example of how to implement RAG support in applications that use voice as their user interface, powered by the GPT-4o realtime API for audio.
-We describe the pattern in more detail in [this blog post](https://aka.ms/voicerag).
+We describe the pattern in more detail in [this blog post](https://aka.ms/voicerag), and you can see this sample app in action in [this short video](https://youtu.be/vXJka8xZ9Ko).

 ![RTMTPattern](docs/RTMTPattern.png)